tlouarn/tlouarn.github.io/_posts/2021-05-18-api-design-authentication.md

 tags: api, python
 ---

-So far we have assumed that the ETPS API was unprotected.
-This is highly unlikely, especially in a financial environment.

-In this post we will go through a quick reminder of the OAuth 2 protocol and see how we can implement authentication in our Python wrapper.
-OAuth 2 defines several types of authorization flows, but for simplicity we will focus on the Client Credentials flow.
+In this post we will go through the OAuth 2 protocol and see how we can implement authentication in a Python wrapper.
+OAuth 2 defines several types of authorization flows, but for simplicity we will focus on the **Client Credentials** flow.

-The implementations presented in this post are NOT reproduced on the GitHub repo in order to keep a readable and easily testable code.

-# OAuth 2: client credentials

-Below is a high-level summary of the OAuth 2 protocol for a Client Credentials flow.
+# Client Credentials

 We assume a User wants to programmatically access a protected Resource via a Client.

-Without OAuth, the Resource server would need to handle the User authentication and the User would likely have to send its username/password with each request.
-On the contrary, OAuth decouples the process by splitting the Auth server apart from the Resource server.
+* Without OAuth, the Resource server would need to handle the User authentication and the User would likely have to send its username and password with each request
+* With OAuth, the process is decomposed between an Auth server and a Resource server

 Some time before, the User asks the Resource owner (for instance, the team who developped the API) for access to specific scopes.
 We can assume the creators of ETPS API have created a trades.read scope protecting the GET method and a trades.write scope protecting the POST and DELETE methods.
 This is a one-off process.